MayankAgrawal94/FreelanceHub/README.md

-# Job Contract Management System
+# FreelanceHub

-The Job Contract Management System is a backend application built using Node.js and Express.js.
-This system simulates a platform where clients can create contracts with contractors, and contractors can perform jobs for clients.
-The application manages profiles, contracts, and job payments, ensuring a seamless workflow between clients and contractors.
+**FreelanceHub** is a comprehensive backend application built using Node.js, Express.js & SQL, designed to simulate the core functionalities of freelance marketplaces like UpWork.
+This system enables clients to create contracts with contractors, who can then perform jobs for these clients.
+The application facilitates seamless management of profiles, contracts, and job payments, ensuring an efficient and user-friendly workflow for both clients and contractors.

 ## Key Features: